-During COVID I wrote up some math notes in HTML taking full advantage of the wide screen format of modern desktop systems to display large formulae.
+During COVID I wrote up some math notes in HTML taking advantage of the wide screen format of desktop systems to display large formulae.
 However now that I am back to commuting by train, it would be nice to display those notes on my mobile phone.
 The desktop mode of the original HTML does a poor job at displaying on such a device.
-Therefore I have designed and implemented a javascript preprocessor which converts $\TeX$ code into responsive HTML.
+Therefore I have designed and implemented a script preprocessor which converts TeX-like math code into responsive HTML code.

 There are some obvious things that can be done to improve the display of math on small touch screens.
 From most desirable to least